Skip to content

 Usage

 Loads .env which is the current project configuration file Also loads .env.local if it exists Generally speaking - these are NAME=value files and should be parsable by bash and other languages.
+Requires the file .env to exist and is loaded via bash source and all variables are exported in the current shell context.
+If .env.local exists, it is also loaded in a similar manner.
+Use with caution on trusted content only.

 Arguments

-• where - Optional.
-Directory.
+• where - Directory.
+Optional.
 Where to load the .env files.

 Return codes